microsoft/onnxruntime/docs/ONNX_Runtime_Perf_Tuning.md

 * sess_options.graph_optimization_level = rt.GraphOptimizationLevel.ORT_ENABLE_ALL.
 Default is already ORT_ENABLE_ALL(99).
 Please see [onnxruntime_c_api.h](../include/onnxruntime/core/session/onnxruntime_c_api.h#L241)  (enum GraphOptimizationLevel) for the full list of all optimization levels.
 For details regarding available optimizations and usage please refer to the [Graph Optimizations Doc](../docs/ONNX_Runtime_Graph_Optimizations.md).

 ### MKL_DNN/nGraph/MKL_ML Execution Provider
 MKL_DNN, MKL_ML and nGraph all depends on openmp for parallization.
-For those execution providers, we need to use the openmp enviroment variable to tune the performance.
+For those execution providers, we need to use the openmp environment variable to tune the performance.

 The most widely used enviroment variables are: